This article explains all the procedures to register as a vendor on Jumia and start selling immediately.

 E-commerce is trending much in Nigeria today.
 Most Nigerians (including me) now prefer to buy things directly from online shops rather than doing it the traditional way, where you have to go to the market undergo the stress of walking around to select products, and may even end up standing in a queue to pay for what you bought.

 When people choose to buy online from e-commerce like Jumia, they can quickly sort for products online, make their choices, and this product will be delivered at their doorstep.

-The most amazing things with Jumia is that you pay on delivery.
-This means that if you are not OK with the product sent (if the product is not specification you ordered for) – you can simply reject it.
+The most amazing thing with Jumia is that you pay-on-delivery.
+This means that if you are not OK with the product sent (if the product is not the specification you ordered for) – you can simply reject it.

 This post is explicitly targeted towards sellers, and small business owners; especially those that are into the importation business.

 Jumia has over 4 million active users, and the figure is still growing.
 You can choose to advertise your goods to these 4 million Nigerians by merely selling on Jumia.

 There is no doubt that Jumia is among the leading e-commerce store in Nigeria today.

 As it stands now, Jumia is gradually becoming a household brand name; they are becoming very much popular within the country.
 Once you mention “Jumia,” almost everyone knows what you are talking about.